Walgreens The Thread

 At the first sign of a toenail fungal infection, visit your healthcare provider for an evaluation and treatment plan.
 They may have you try over-the-counter topical medications before considering prescription creams or oral antifungals.
 Early signs of toenail fungus include:

-• A white spot or yellowish-brown streak on the nail and other discolorations
+• A white or yellowish-brown discolored spot near the tip of the nail

-• Changes in the texture of your toenails, such as thickening or ridges
+• Changes in the texture of your toenails, such as thickening, crumbling or brittleness

 • Soreness, inflammation or swelling around a toenail